Fine tuning SMLs

 ValueError: Asking to pad but the tokenizer does not have a padding token.
 Please select a token to use as `pad_token` `(tokenizer.pad_token = tokenizer.eos_token e.g.)` or add a new pad token via `tokenizer.add_special_tokens({'pad_token': '[PAD]'})`.

-We get an error because the GPT2 tokenizer does not have a token for padding and asks us to assign one, it also suggests us to do tokenizer.pad_token = tokenizer.eos_token, so we do it
+We get an error because the GPT2 tokenizer does not have a token for padding and asks us to assign one, additionally it suggests doing tokenizer.pad_token = tokenizer.eos_token, so we do that.

 tokenizer.pad_token = tokenizer.eos_token